 The content requirements represent a significant expectation of performance.
 I may set a minimum requirement for the number of sources used in your submissions.
 I expect that your sources will be sufficient, both in quality and number, to support the breadth of analysis that I have described above.

 The form requirements are equally straightforward.
-These form requirements are generally described in terms of a minimum word count and the use of live, in-text hyperlinks in lieu of footnotes/endnotes.
+These form requirements are generally described in terms of a minimum word count and the use of live, in-text hyperlinks in lieu of footnotes/endnotes (please see Writing on a Digital Platform above).
 When you use digital platforms to support your submissions you must incorporate multimedia (audio, video and images) in all of your writing deliverables.
-Please review Professor Gerald Lucas’ essay on Digital Citation for additional guidance on citation when using a digital platform.

 My assessment of your submission will be based upon the extent to which you meet the minimum requirements as to content and form required by that particular deliverable.
 You can improve your prospects for a strong outcome by exceeding the minimum requirements of the deliverable, i.e., expanding the scope of your content and analysis, including addressing potential ethics issues, of the question posed, broadening the scope of the sources used to support that content and analysis, and meeting the form requirements outlined above.